cicsdev/cics-java-liberty-mq-jms/README.md

 where `localhost` is the hostname of the system the IBM MQ queue manager is running on and `1414` is the TCP port the IBM MQ queue manager is listening on.

-Then connect to the MDB queue and write some test data using the amqsputc from the workstation command line:
+Then connect to the MDB queue and write some test data as follows using amqsputc from the workstation command line:

 ```sh